alvaro4356/FibonacciAPIRest/README.md

    for next the program show the result.

 ## Algorithm Description:
-The algorithm code is written in the "ValluesController.cs" section, Controllers folder.
+The algorithm code is written in the "ValluesController.cs" section, "Controllers" folder.
 Two cases are handled:
-a) In case the index n entered is any of the first two positions of the Fibonacci series
+a) In case the index "n" entered is any of the first two positions of the Fibonacci Serie.
-b) If the index n entered is greater than or equal to 2.
+b) If the index "n" entered is greater than or equal to 2.

-For case a, two if are used to identify n and then display the result in the browser.
+For case a, two Ifs are used to identify "n" and then display the result in the browser.

-For case b, the variables a,b,c,k and a for-loop are used.
+For case b, the variables "a","b","c","k" and a for-loop are used.
-The for loop is used to go over and operate the fibonacci serie.
+The for loop is used to go over and operate the Fibonacci Serie.
-The variable k marks the beginning of the position of the Fibonacci serie, which is 2.
+The variable "k" marks the beginning of the position of the Fibonacci Serie, which is 2.
 It also acts as an accountant.
-The variable c is an accumulator that displays the final result.
+The variable "c" is an accumulator that displays the final result.
-The variables a and b store the information of the last 2 values of the series.
+The variables "a" and "b" store the information of the last 2 values of the serie.

 ## Optimization: